RetroPie/RetroPie-Docs/docs/Optimization-for-Nintendo-64.md

 Launch Retropie Setup
 Update Retropie Setup Script
 Go to Manage Packages
-update the mupen64plus package  (I Suggest installing from source)
+update the mupen64plus package  (I suggest installing from source)

 Go to launch one of the N64 games you have uploaded a high resolution texture pack for.
 Launch that game